Ivanlh20/tk_r_em/README.md

 ## 3. Install Tensorflow

 ### Windows
-If you're using Windows, you need to install TensorFlow version 2.10.*, since it was the last TensorFlow release that supported GPU on native Windows.
-Starting with TensorFlow 2.11, you will need to install TensorFlow in WSL2 or install tensorflow-cpu instead.
+On Windows, install TensorFlow version 2.10.*, the last release that supported GPU on native Windows.
+Starting with TensorFlow 2.11, you'll need to install TensorFlow in WSL2 or install tensorflow-cpu instead.
 To install TensorFlow, run the following command:

 ```
 pip install tensorflow==2.10.*
 ```
 ### Linux
-If you're using Linux, install TensorFlow version 2.11.* using pip:
+On Linux, install TensorFlow version 2.12.* using pip:

 ```
-pip install tensorflow==2.11.*
+pip install tensorflow==2.12.*
 ```

+With these installations, you should now have TensorFlow set up with GPU support (if applicable).

 ## 4. Install tk_r_em